exercism/x86-64-assembly/concepts/integers/introduction.md

 Notice that as `rdx:rax` is the dividend, both registers must have the appropriate bits set.

 So, whenever working with 64-bits integers, all bits in the `rdx` register must be cleared for a non-negative number in `rax` and set for a negative number.
-Failing to do so can cause a wrong result or, if the quotient is too large to fit in `rax`, an error.
 This is called `sign extension`.

+Failing to perform sign extension can cause a wrong result for the division or, if the quotient is too large to fit in `rax`, an error.

 There are three instructions that automate this process: `cwd`, `cdq` and `cqo`.
 They perform sign extension from `ax` to `dx`, from `eax` to `edx` and from `rax` to `rdx`, respectively.